 Several libraries and tools exist specifically for safe proxy usage and safe contract deployment.

-From commandline tools to libraries to sophisticated UI-based deployment tools, many solutions exist to
+From command-line tools to libraries to sophisticated UI-based deployment tools, many solutions exist to

 prevent unsafe proxy deployments and upgrades.